cedricxie/CarND-Traffic-Sign-Classifier-Project/README.md

 ![New Sign: Children Crossing][image10] ![New Sign: Speed Limit (20km/h)][image11] ![New Sign: No Entry][image12]
 ![New Sign: Stop][image13] ![New Sign: Turn Right Ahead][image14]

-The first one could be difficult to claasify due to the complex shape in the sign.
+The first one could be difficult to classify due to the complex shape in the sign.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.